software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 ### `onSwipeableOpen`

-method that is called when action panel gets open (either right or left).
-Takes swipe direction as an argument.
+a function that is called when `swipeable` is opened (either right or left).
+Receives swipe direction as an argument.

 ### `onSwipeableClose`

-method that is called when action panel is closed.
-Takes swipe direction as an argument.
+a function that is called when `swipeable` is closed.
+Receives swipe direction as an argument.

 ### `onSwipeableWillOpen`

-method that is called when action panel starts animating on open (either right or left).
-Takes swipe direction as an argument.
+a function that is called when `swipeable` starts animating on open (either right or left).
+Receives swipe direction as an argument.

 ### `onSwipeableWillClose`

-method that is called when action panel starts animating on close.
-Takes swipe direction as an argument.
+a function that is called when `swipeable` starts animating on close.
+Receives swipe direction as an argument.

 ### `renderLeftActions`